-Disposal of material selected for permanent preservation only occurs when the owner of a given body of deposited wishes to withdraw any or all of the said deposited material.
-If significant expense has been incurred by the council in keeping and conserving such deposited items, financial recompense may by sought from the withdrawing depositor.
+Disposal of material which is not the property of Doncaster Council and has been selected for permanent preservation only occurs when the owner of a body of deposited material wishes to withdraw any or all of the said deposited material.
+If significant expense has been incurred by DMBC in keeping and conserving such deposited items, financial recompense may by sought from the withdrawing depositor.